 The Company endeavors to maintain a strong and independent element on the Board.
-As at the date of this report, the Board consists of four directors, of whom three are non-executive directors.
-Accordingly, the Company is in compliance with the requirement of the Code where non-executive directors make up a majority of the Board.
-The Chairman of the Board is Mr Li Anhua, a non-executive and independent director.
+As at the date of this report, the Board consists of four directors, of whom three are non-executive & independent directors.
+The Chairman of the Board is a non-executive & independent director.
+Accordingly, the Company is in compliance with the requirements of the Code.
+As the majority of the members of the Board are non-executive & independent directors, there is a strong and independent element on the Board.
 The roles of the Chairman and the Chief Executive Officer ("CEO") are assumed by different persons.
 The membership of the Directors on the Board Committees are as follows: